elisa-tech/wg-automotive/README.md

 * Review Process
   * The pull request is visible and open for comments and discussion on Github.
   * Review is considered done if no more unresolved findings/comments remain, no checks fail and 2 group members approved the change.
-  * Merge ready Pullrequests are put on the next Workgroup synccall agenda for discussion, if consensus is found, the pullrequest is merged by an maintainer.
+  * Merge ready pull requests are put on the next Workgroup synccall agenda for discussion, if consensus is found, the pull request is merged by an maintainer.

 # Git Newbie section
 This section serves as reference for members new to GIT, to be read on demand.